Explore flower symbolism meanings and learn how to create dark, meaningful bouquets with hidden messages through color, mood and design.

 In a world of supermarket bouquets that last a week, a symbolic crochet flower becomes something else entirely.
 It becomes a statement.
 A memory.
 A story.

 When you choose one of these blooms, you are not just gifting a flower.
-You are gifting a meaning that refuses to wilt.
+Now that you know the flower symbolism meanings, you are gifting a meaning that refuses to wilt.

 Until next bloom,